 After serving for a few weeks, here are seven things I’ve learned about leading small virtually:

 Be intentional about getting kids to show up.

-- Prioritize building relationships within your group.
+Prioritize building relationships within your group.

-- Show up consistently and make it personal.
+Show up consistently and make it personal.

-Instead of Zoom fatigue, I was pleasantly surprised to engage with a group of kids who were very well adapted to talking and participating in Zoom calls.
+Instead of Zoom fatigue, I engaged with kids who were very well adapted to talking and participating in Zoom calls.
 (I feel like we should thank all the digital teachers for that one!)
-I just needed to remember that I needed to be present, both physically and relationally, make the conversations personal and fun, and not to go too long.
-And, I think it’s working!
-My kids have come back four weeks in a row, so I’m going to call that win!
+I just needed to remember that I needed to be present, make the conversations personal and fun, and not to go too long.
+I’m pleased to say that I think it’s working!
+My kids have come back four weeks in a row, so I’m going to call that a win!

-- Think of virtual group like every other group.
+Think of virtual group like every other group.